fethalen/fethalen/README.md

 I'm a PhD student in The International Max Planck Research School for Genome Science (IMPRS-GS) at the University of Göttingen, Germany.
-My research interests center around the development of novel methods for assisting in large-scale phylogenetic studies.
+My research interests center around the development of novel methods for assisting in large-scale phylogenetic studies, although my interests in Bioinformatics are very broad.
 I enjoy data analysis as well as software development, and some of the tools that I've developed are presented here.

 ### Projects